handav/sfpc_code_narratives/README.md

 ## Outline:

-We'll start with a roughly 30 minute lecture.
+We'll start with a roughly 30-40 minute lecture.
 We'll talk in general about emotional data & sentiment analysis, data sonification (representing data through sound), and subjective datasets.
 I will show my work on using the texts of novels, debates, news articles, and country constitutions as inputs to generate music.

-We'll use the remaining class time to create a Twitter bot that reads tweets and generates audio based on the grammatical structure.
+We'll use the remaining class time to create a read-only Twitter bot that reads tweets and generates audio based on the grammatical structure of the tweet.

 ## More Resources: